ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 #### Command options
 {: #create-glb-pool-options}

-- **--json**  The JSON file or JSON string used to describe a global load balancer pool.
+- **--json**<br />The JSON file or JSON string used to describe a global load balancer pool.
 Required.
   - The required fields in JSON data are `name`, `origins`:
     - `name`: The name of the load balancer pool.
     - `origins`: The list of origins within this pool.